-We have entered into a Collaboration and Technology Transfer Agreement with Shiseido, one of the world's largest cosmetic companies.
-Both companies will work towards establishing a clinical research program in Asia, with the goal of increasing the available human clinical data on RCH-01.
-We anticipate that collaborative technology transfer will continue between the companies as any new improvements to the RCH-01 technology are developed by either party.
-This agreement gives Shiseido an exclusive geographic license to use our RCH-01 hair regeneration technology in Japan, China, South Korea, Taiwan and the ASEAN countries representing a population of approximately 2.1 billion people.
-In mid-2016, Shiseido alleged that our company breached the agreement which resulted in a termination of the agreement.
-We have vigorously denied the existence of any breach of the agreement and believe that the agreement is still in good standing.
-No litigation, arbitration or other dispute mechanisms has been triggered by either party and our management is actively seeking to continue discussions and/or negotiations with Shiseido to resolve the matter.
-In mid-2016, Shiseido announced the commencement of a hospital-sponsored clinical study of RCH-01 in Japan funded by Shiseido.
-The clinical data produced in such a trial would, by agreement, be made available to our company.
+The Company has a Collaboration and Technology Transfer Agreement with Shiseido Company, Limited ("Shiseido"), one of the world's largest cosmetic companies.
+Both companies have agreed to work towards establishing a clinical research program in Asia, with the goal of increasing the available human clinical data on RCH-01.
+The Company anticipates that collaborative technology transfer will continue between the companies as any new improvements to the RCH-01 technology are developed by either party.
+This agreement gives Shiseido an exclusive geographic license to use the Company's RCH-01 hair regeneration technology in Japan, China, South Korea, Taiwan and the ASEAN countries representing a population of approximately 2.1 billion people.
+In mid-2016, Shiseido alleged RepliCel had breached its obligations in the agreement which Shiseido alleged were potentially terminal to future obligations pursuant to the agreement.
+RepliCel has vigorously denied the existence of such breach and insists on the ongoing validity of the respective obligations on both parties pursuant to the agreement.
+No litigation or the triggering of other dispute mechanisms has been entered into by either party and RepliCel management is actively seeking to continue discussions and/or negotiations with Shiseido to resolve the matter.
+Shiseido funded a hospital-sponsored clinical study of RCH-01 in Japan which the Company believes is now complete.
+The clinical data produced in such a trial is, by agreement, to be made available to the Company.
+The Company believes this clinical trial completed in 2018 and expects Shiseido to share the data from this trial with the Company in compliance with the Agreement with Shiseido.
+The Company also awaits an announcement from Shiseido regarding its next steps for RCH-01 in Asia including its commercialization plans for the product in Japan.
+As described below, this Agreement is the subject of some disagreement between the Parties.